KubaO/Sankore-3.1/README.md

 You'll need a 32-bit install of Qt 5.5.1 with Chromium and Phonon.
 MacPorts doesn't provide one so you'll have to roll your own.

+The 64-bit Qt won't work as all the code must be built in 32 bits since legacy QuickTime APIs are needed on OS X, necessitating a 32-bit build.

 1. Prep:

  a) Install MacPorts.